 While the law has somewhat curtailed photo enforcement, you have to look community by community at the impact of the law:

 Columbus - Columbus was embroiled the nationwide Redflex scandal, and Columbus canceled their contact with Redflex after former Redflex officials pled guilty to bribing Ohio and Chicago officials.
 A Columbus lobbyist, John Raphael pled guilty to extortion.
 He was sentenced to 15 months in federal prison.
 Former Redflex CEO Karen Finley is also incarcerated, along with a stiff ten year sentence for a Chicago city official.

 Cleveland - Photo enforcement was "banned" by public vote.
 The language requiring an officer to be present is similar to the statewide legislation.
-The impact of these types of "bans" on larger installations of fixed cameras is greater than smaller installations such as Linndale.
+The impact of these types of "bans" has been more pronounced for larger installations (like Dayton) vs smallers ones (like Linndale).

 Linndale - A notorious speed trap near Cleveland has gone to great lengths to comply with the new law.
 Linndale went to photo enforcement after circumventing another attempt by the legislature to rein in aggressive ticketing by small villages.